 Key Takeaway

 Take a photo at exact eye level, head level, neutral expression, looking straight at the lens.
 Then compare the height of each eye's outer corner against its inner corner: outer higher = positive tilt, level = neutral, outer lower = negative.
-Two things sabotage the eyeball method — a tilted head adds or subtracts degrees directly, and a camera above eye level flattens the apparent tilt.
+A line drawn against the image is sensitive to head roll, while pitch, yaw, camera height, and lens perspective can also change how the eye area appears.

-The reliable version is to measure the angle: our free canthal tilt tool locates both corners of each eye from 478 facial landmarks and returns the left, right, and average angle in degrees — in your browser, no upload, no login.
-A number beats a guess, especially when the differences that matter are 2–3°.
+The reliable version is to measure the angle: our free canthal tilt tool detects a 478-point face mesh, locates both corners of each eye, and estimates the left, right, and average angle against a fitted face axis - in your browser, with no photo upload or login.
+That face-relative reference reduces simple roll error, but it cannot remove every effect of pose, expression, perspective, or landmark placement.

 Canthal tilt is a continuum, and where the labels switch matters less than forums suggest: